Football is a game of strength and technique. You can’t reach the top until you have mastered both of these qualities.

 A Few Things to Discuss with your Quarterback

-If you are the coach, tell your quarterback to keep some space between the palm and ball.
+If you are the coach, tell your quarterback Youth Football Coaching Drills and teach them to keep some space between the palm and ball.
 Don’t mistake finger contact with palm contact because the former is needed.

 Finger contact should be in a way such that, when the ball is held upwards, some light should pass through the space between the palm and the ball.
 Second, ask your quarterback to focus on the index finger being placed along the stitching of the ball.

 Your wrist positioning must not be curled.
 Instead, it should be consistent and should not drop the nose of the ball.